lumiere-lighting/lumiere-api/README.md

 - `curl --data "Body=blue" -X POST http://localhost:PORT/lights/twilio`

+## Colors

+See `lib/colors/index.js` for color sources.

+### Collecting / scraping

+Some scraping has been done with some real-quick jQuery, in-browser scraping, others require a bit more:

+- Pokemon palettes: Run `node lib/colors/collect/pokemon.js`.
+Note that it will store files in `.cache/`.

 ## Deployment

 Deployed wherever a NodeJS app can be deployed with websocket support.